Making a claim on your car insurance

 The agreed value will usually reduce automatically upon renewal of your policy because it is assumed that your car will depreciate (go down in value) over time.
 It will be difficult to dispute the agreed value (because you didn’t actually “agree”) at the time you make a claim if you have not raised this with the insurer upon receiving your renewal notice.
 If you think you have been treated unfairly, get advice.

-The market value is what your car was worth if you sold it.
-It will almost always be less than the agreed value as your car loses value over time as you use it.
+The market value is what your car was worth if you sold it just before the accident.
+It will normally be less than the purchase price as your car loses value over time as you use it.
 For example, if you bought your car for $20,000 and two years later the car is a total loss, the market value may only be $15,000 or less.

 It can be very difficult to work out the market value of a car.